What is a human factor? How can it be measured?

 Human factor is a dark zone, where even the best practices of occupational safety and effectiveness are neglected, and, therefore, useless.

-The best known way to control the human factor is overseeing, but even the best possible foreman is not omnipresent.
+The best known way to control the human factor is overseeing, but even the best possible supervisor is not omnipresent.
 Besides, quis custodiet ipsos custodes?

-A good foreman is alway able to approximate the answers to the next three questions:
+A good supervisor is always able to approximate the answers to the next three questions:

 - How many workers are present today?